Summary

 Maintain Brand Consistency

-Use Claude’s Projects feature to store your brand guidelines (colors, fonts, logo placement, slide layouts).
-This eliminates the need to repeat brand instructions in every prompt and ensures consistency across all your presentations.
+Claude’s Projects feature should be used to store brand guidelines including colours, fonts, logo placement, and slide layouts.
+This eliminates the need to repeat brand instructions in every prompt and ensures consistency across all presentations.

-Better yet, create a python-pptx base module with your brand settings:
+A more robust approach is to create a python-pptx base module containing the brand settings:

 # brand.py — import this in all presentation scripts